For any other questions, please contact [email protected]

 When does the programme run?

-Research placements will run for 8 weeks over summer 2022, exact dates will be provided once your placement is confirmed.
+Research placements will run for 8 weeks over Summer 2023.
+Exact dates will be finalised once your placement is confirmed.

 How many events will I be expected to attend?

-There will be four 1 hour online workshops, five 1 hour online mentoring sessions and two in-person away days to attend alongside your 8-week research placement.
+There will be four online workshops and four online mentoring sessions to attend alongside your 8-week research placement.

-You will also be expected to complete some small tasks in your own time as preparation for sessions.
-We expect the time commitment to be roughly 4 hours a month.
+You will also be expected to complete some small tasks in your own time as preparation for sessions, such as cover letter writing and completing short surveys.
+We expect the time commitment to be roughly 4 hours a month before your full-time 8-week summer work placement begins in 2023.

 How do the mentor sessions work?

-At the interview we will ask you about your subject interests and place you in a small mentor group with an experienced researcher aligned to your subject interests.
+At your interview we will ask you about your subject interests and place you in a small mentor group with an experienced researcher aligned with your subject interests.

 You will meet with them each month following your workshop.
-You can ask them questions on research and PhD applications, as well as tips for success and guidance.
-They can also give you feedback on your workshop tasks.
+You can ask them questions about research and postgraduate applications and to share tips for success.
+They can also give you feedback on your workshop tasks, such as commenting on your CV and cover letters.

 What will the workshops cover and will I need to prepare anything?

-There will also be a few placements on offer in Cambridge, though these are very limited and dependent on specific areas of STEM.
-This may or may not include your specific areas of interest.
+However, in some cases there may be the option to complete a placement at Cambridge.
+For these placements, accommodation will be provided, though these placements are more limited in number and dependent on specific areas of research.
+These may or may not include your specific areas of interest.

-Once you have confirmed your placement, you will work in London or Cambridge for 8-weeks.
-During this period, you will receive a tax-free stipend of £3068, equivalent to London Living Wage.
+Once you been offered and then confirm your research placement, you will work in London or Cambridge for an 8-week period during summer 2023 and you will receive a tax-free stipend of £3000, equivalent to London Living Wage.

 Will I get a formal qualification with In2research?